Going Dark in Windows - An Offline Single Player Gaming PC

 Given that all the games I have or play now are DRM free Single Player games, given that I usually don't have much time in the day to focus on gaming (life, family, other interests, but trying to make more time ...), and also given that I have a huge catalog of games across GB/GBC/GBA and PC that I either haven't played, or want to replay, (and this is in addition to me continuing to play Diablo 2 (1.00-1.10) for 20 years already on and off), I literally don't have enough time to play all of these games, and I actually own them.
 They are sitting there, ready to be explored and enjoyed.
 So why would I buy a more modern game that basically restricts my rights, now I have a potentially impermanent game where I now need to ask for permission to play, post transaction, and I still don't have time to play it.
 Lol, it doesn't make sense.
 I guess impulse buying and going with whatever the new game the society is following is the reason for the purchase.
 But no, I'm good, I'm making my own decisions and going my own way.
 Corporations can keep their games.
 Vote with your wallet, act with your conscience.
 Every little bit counts, and it makes you feel better as well.

 NOTE: All of the above cartridges and PC games have been backed up either with the BennVenn's Joey Jr ROM Dumper or Alcohol 120% (it has the best chance for success since it can also copy the SecuROM (or other) DRM's bad blocks, that usually trip up ISO mounters / game loaders.
 Although keep in mind that Alcohol 120% is proprietary and requires online activation.
+However, after contacting Alcohol Support, they were extremely helpful and were able to provide me with a customized and fingerprinted offline activation patch.
+Thus I can now use Alcohol 120% completely offline!
+If you need high quality software that can successfully backup your gaming CDs, I highly recommend supporting and purchasing Alcohol 120.
+This is not sponsored, I've just been a long time Alcohol 120 customer and have been very satisfied, especially after they accommodated my "Dark Island" offline gaming use case).
 I keep all the ROMs on my Anbernic RG35XXSP running muOS.
 This is an excellent device if you just care about GB/GBC/GBA emulation.
 I also recommend the Save The Heroes: Builders open source catridge reader.

 So why all of this?
 Well after thinking of many different solutions for continuing to game on PC post Windows 10's EOL date of October 14, 2025, and Microsoft forcing Windows 11 users to have an online connection in order to use their computer before first use, I won't be upgrading to it.
 Which basically means that Windows 10 will be my last PC gaming platform, thus I need to make sure I have all the files necessary to be able to survive long term on Windows 10, regardless of what Microsoft or other companies do with any of the required original files.
 If I can keep the original files, for offline single player DRM free games that I already own, I can effectively freeze on Windows 10, and use it as a traditional gameboy, playstation 1 / 2, n64 - type of device.
 None of those devices have internet, nor did they get updated.
 Security wasn't a problem.
 The same goes with this approach.
 If I just freeze on Windows 10 for my current gaming computer (which is a recently built machine running an AMD Ryzen 9 7950X.
 16 Core / 32 Threads, 64 GB DDR5 RAM (4x 16 GB), 2x M.2 1TB Drives, and an AMD Radeon XT 6900), and go offline, then I'm golden.
 The only thing is that I still need to get software onto the box, that's where my LAN comes in.
 I can sideload all of the stuff I want on that machine via the LAN (or you can just put the files on an external hard drive and copy them back onto the gaming computer).
 So now that means I can buy my games on GOG, or buy the CDs, put the files on my FreeBSD server, fetch it to the Wintendo via a SAMBA connection, install, and play the game.
 Of course, run only trusted applications since you won't be getting any security updates, virus definition updates, no updates, but other than that, you have a fully stable, forever working, gaming box.
 As long as you have no hardware failures, that will be a rock solid, reliable, gaming computer.
 Just like the game boy was.
 You have full ownership.
 Activation isn't even a problem now on Windows 10.
 If you have purchased it, you could technically allow it to connect quickly and then disconnect the Ethernet cable.
 However, if you install Windows without the Ethernet cable connected at all (because I never wanna receive any Microsoft updates, I don't want my data collected without my ability to choose, and I don't want to be forced to upgrade), then you'll need to activate Windows.
 Therefore I've decided never to let my legal copy of Windows activate, and never let Windows reach the public internet.
 I've been using this strategy for 1-2 years and it's worked great.
 Never allowing Windows to connect will leave you with a fully working copy of Windows that just says Unable to reach Microsoft activation servers in the activation window, due to the fact that since the OS can never reach Microsoft's servers, the activation timer never starts, and thus you always stay in the same state as if you were activated.